 |Lights, Camera, Action!
 Special Trains & Tripods Photo Opportunity & Lighting Seminar|

 For decades, capturing powerful locomotive images has been a favorite pastime for photographers.
-And now, the California State Railroad Museum and Mike's Camera in Sacramento are proud to host "Trains & Tripods," a two-part program that includes an optional seminar on shooting existing light photography in museums and a photographers-only photo session inside the visually enticing Museum before it opens to the public for the day.
+And now, the California State Railroad Museum is proud to host "Trains & Tripods," a two-part program that includes an optional seminar on shooting existing light photography in museums and a photographers-only photo session inside the visually enticing Museum before it opens to the public for the day.
 Interested amateur photographers can choose to attend one or both of the activities.
-Conducted by former Sacramento Bee photographer and Canon USA Live Learning instructor Dave Henry, the fast-paced and information-packed museum photography seminar is scheduled for Friday evening, October 9, 2015 from 5:30 - 8:30 p.m. while the "bring your own tripod" photography opportunity is scheduled for Saturday, October 10, 2015 from 7:00 a.m. - 9:30 a.m.
+Conducted by former Sacramento Bee photographer and Canon USA Live Learning instructor Dave Henry, the fast-paced and information-packed museum photography seminar is scheduled for 5:30pm on Friday evening, while the "bring your own tripod" photography opportunity is scheduled for 7:00am on Saturday morning.

 This two-part special "Trains & Tripods" program is designed for amateur photographers interested in understanding more about lighting techniques and also taking advantage of a rare opportunity to photograph amazing locomotives in a closed and controlled environment.
 Seminar participants are encouraged to bring their cameras as the hands-on seminar will focus on topics that include (but are not limited to) the following: use of a wide variety of lenses, lighting and color balance information, exposure considerations, depth-of-field pointers for maximum sharpness, composition tips for maximum impact and instruction for shooting HDR and using tilt-shift lenses for maximum depth-of-field.